lamm-mit/MoleculeDiffusionTransformer/README.md

 Models 2 and 3 solve the same task, albeit with distinct neural network architectures and strategies.

-The models are set up in a flexible way so they can be used to generate any kind of sqeuence data from conditioning, using both the diffusion or transformer models.

 #### Download all weights and place in proper folders:

 ```
 wget https://www.dropbox.com/s/wft4uhcj8287ojt/statedict_save-model-epoch_78.pt?dl=0 -O ./diffusion_forward/statedict_save-model-epoch_78.pt
 wget https://www.dropbox.com/s/xzb2bb4eo1m859p/statedict_save-model-epoch_4851.pt?dl=0 -O ./QM_generative_diffusion_inverse/statedict_save-model-epoch_4851.pt
 wget https://www.dropbox.com/s/fqu6mogj4yw2rcc/statedict_save-model-epoch_2861.pt?dl=0 -O ./QM_generative_transformer_inverse/statedict_save-model-epoch_2861.pt
 ```
+## General use of the models

+The models are set up in a flexible way so they can be used to generate any kind of sqeuence data from conditioning, using both the diffusion or transformer models.
+Below are examples of how this can be done.
+To implement this for systems other than, say, SMILES representations, the traing, sampling and property prediction methods need to be rewritten.

-## Forward diffusion model (predicts molecular properties from  input): Basic model setup
+### Forward diffusion model (predicts molecular properties from  input): Basic model setup

 ```
 from   MoleculeDiffusion import QMDiffusionForward,predict_properties_from_SMILES,ADPM2Sampler